All utility classes use descriptive naming that describes exactly what they are doing.

-Margins and paddings are applied to sections, containers, and other elements to define inner spacing or distance between elements.
+Margins and padding are applied to sections, containers, and other elements to define inner spacing or distance between elements.

 Margin defines the space outside of an element.